2018 BRACKET RACER’S HANDBOOK & BRACKET RACING GUIDE

 Categories For The Qualafab Performance Fabrication Street Machine Shootout

-The Qualafab Street Machine Shootout takes place on July 1.
-To run one of the Street Machine index classes, you’ll be required to have either street-type DOT or slicks and mufflers (required, no open exhaust).
+The Qualafab Street Machine Shootout takes place on July 7.
+To run one of the Street Machine index classes, you’ll be required to have mufflers (required, no open exhaust).
+Slicks or street tires/DOT permitted.

 Heads-Up Index Classes